-Fig. 3 shows the cumulative distribution function of the

-distance error when kNN and GP methods are applied, using the training set with a grid of 0.5 m, pre-processed only for GP.
-The median estimation error ( $50^{th}$ percentile) of the system is 0.97 m for GP and 0.93 m for kNN while 95th percentile error is 2.65 m for GP and 3.88 m for kNN.
-These correspond to 8%, 7%, 22% and 32% of the largest dimension of the testbed (12 meters).
+Fig. 3 shows the cumulative distribution function of the distance error when kNN and GP methods are applied, using the training set with a grid of 0.5 m, pre-processed only for GP.
+The median estimation error (50^{th} percentile) of the system is 0.97 m for GP and 0.93 m for kNN while 95th percentile error is 2.65 m for GP and 3.88 m for kNN.

 In general, it is difficult to compare different indoor positioning systems considering the fact that the performance is dependent on the physical parameters including size, furniture, layout of walls and partitions and beacon positions.
-However, with these issues in mind, Table II provides a reference overview of the accuracy of different indoor positioning systems.
+However, with these issues in mind, Table II provides an overview of the accuracy of different indoor positioning systems.